 Arianne Martell’s second Winds of Winter chapter closes with her orienting House Martell north towards Aegon and the Iron Throne.
 Concurrently, Quentyn Martell lays dying in the east, having gone to receive the full dragon experience and getting it.
 House Martell had joined the main plot of A Song of Ice and Fire.

 But originally, if George RR Martin thought of House Martell at all, it was as an appendix entry, a house that helped set the parameters of the backstory.
 House Martell was always floating off-screen, always in the margins of the narrative.
-So, how did Dorne rise to such in the narrative?
+So, how did Dorne rise to such prominence in the narrative?

 Today, we’re going to chart the course how House Martell unexpectedly became one of the most prominent houses in the narrative and how GRRM took backstory seeds from A Game of Thrones and the introduction of a secondary character from A Storm of Swords and bloomed these seeds into the narrative garden (in the desert) by A Feast for Crows and a jungle come The Winds of Winter.

 George RR Martin is a gardener, not an architect.
 He will tell you this.
 Over and over again.
 It’s kind-of how A Song of Ice and Fire began with GRRM coming onto the notion of a boy watching an execution amidst summer snows while he was working on another novel.
 But what does George mean when he talks about gardening style as a writer?
 Here’s George explaining it: